jan-swiecki/hyzone/README.md

 Hyzone managed containers are to be treated as ephemeral.

-**The philosophy of hyzone is to quickly run environment, easily run manual or automatic tests and quickly tear down whole environment on-demand with all images and network removed if needed.**
+**The philosophy of hyzone is to quickly run environment, easily run manual or automatic tests and quickly tear down whole environment on-demand with all images and network removed if needed.** With this approach you're able to restart one container or all containers quickly and painfully.
+You can basically run any task you define in the config.

 `hyzone run <name>` will run container in specially created network (named after PROJECT_NAME).
 All `run` commands create containers in this network.
 All containers are available by their function names, e.g. by `backend` and `frontend` hostnames within the network.